In a Nutshell:

 • Chair dimensions (folded and ready for transport): 31.5” x 12.5” x 33.5”

-In addition to that, the K4’s frame is constructed of carbon steel.
-Most other wheelchairs sold today are constructed using high-grade aluminum, so this one is both stronger and more durable, and has chrome plating to boot!
+In addition, the K4’s frame is made of carbon steel.
+Most other wheelchairs sold today use high-grade aluminum, so this one is stronger and more durable, and it has chrome plating to boot!

-At 33 pounds, the Medline K4 Basic Lightweight Wheelchair doesn’t weigh a lot more than some of the heavier transport chairs we’ve reviewed.
+At 33 pounds, the Medline K4 Basic Lightweight Wheelchair doesn’t weigh much more than some heavier transport chairs we’ve reviewed.
 Also, it collapses down into a small enough package that it shouldn’t present tremendous difficulty when moving it from Point A to Point B. You’ll find that you can squeeze it into the trunks of most full-sized sedans, and of course, you’ll have plenty of room for it in most SUV’s.

 A side view image of Medline K4 Standard Lightweight Wheelchair